Martinc94/CountdownNumbersGame/README.md

 https://www.youtube.com/watch?v=pfa3MHLLSWI

 ### Racket
-Racket is a functional programming language.It is a it was heavily infulenced by Lisp and Scheme.
+Racket is a functional programming language.
+It was heavily infulenced by Lisp and Scheme.
 It works mainly with lists and recursion.
 More information on racket is available here: https://racket-lang.org/

 ### Reverse Polish Notation